GMignemi/GMignemi.github.io/_pages/articles.md

 Collaborations in Social Sciences
 ======
+- Vicovaro, M., Mignemi, G., Nucci, M., Bolognani, L., Iannattone, S., Bruno, G., & Spoto, A. (2025).
+A new Bayesian method for the estimation of emergency nurses' thresholds and agreement in the context of telephone triage.
+Frontiers in Psychology, 16, 1477844.

 - Riccardi, A., Barbadoro, F., Margoni, M., Mignemi, G., Pucci, V., Mondini, S., ... & Gallo, P. (2024).
 Neuropsychological Awareness in Pediatrics (NAP): proposal of a new cognitive self-report questionnaire for pediatric Multiple Sclerosis patients.
 Multiple Sclerosis and Related Disorders, 106251.

 - Iannattone, S., Mignemi, G., Pivetta, E., Gatta, M., Sica, C., Cardi, V., Canale, N., Spoto, A., Bottesi, G. (2024).
 Are anxiety, depression, and stress distinguishable in Italian adolescents? an examination through the Depression Anxiety Stress Scales-21.
 PloS one, 19(2), e0299229.